© 2020 All rights reserved The Holler, LLC

 AT&T paid $30,000 for a banner ad that ran for three months.
-Its goal was to create a campaign that didn’t feel like an ad, but of a campaign that would offer valuable content to users instead.
+Its goal was to create a campaign that didn’t feel like an ad, but a campaign that would offer valuable content to users instead.
 Users were transported to AT&T’s landing page when they clicked the banner.
-There were also other links that transported users to landmarks and museums all over the globe.
-The banner wasn’t just about selling, it was more of brand awareness.
-That was a defining moment for consumers, to know that they could go anywhere on the internet with a single click.
-The concept was mind-blowing and other companies followed suit including Time and CMP’s Tech Web.
+Other links transported users to landmarks and museums all over the globe.
+The banner wasn’t just about selling; it was more of brand awareness.
+That was a defining moment for consumers to know that they could go anywhere on the internet with a single click.
+The concept was mind-blowing, and other companies followed suit, including Time and CMP’s Tech Web.

 Digital Advertising defined

-Digital advertising is a process and a practice of publishing promotional materials using various platforms such as search engines, social media, websites, programs, and other online channels available.
-It is a targeted advertising strategy that aims to reach customers wherever they are on the Internet and connect with them directly.
+Digital advertising is a process and practice of publishing promotional materials using various platforms such as search engines, social media, websites, programs, and other online channels.
+It is a targeted advertising strategy that aims to reach customers wherever they are on the Internet and directly connect with them.
 It enables brands to reach out to their audience and stay with them throughout the sales journey from awareness to purchasing.
-This method of advertising is today’s primary way for brands to increase brand awareness and promote the company altogether.
-Most, if not all organizations are now adapting and embedding digital advertising into their sales strategies to match the rapid changes in the market, regardless of the industry they are in.
+This advertising method is today’s primary way for brands to increase brand awareness and promote the company altogether.
+Most, if not all, organizations are now adopting and embedding digital advertising into their sales strategies to match the rapid changes in the market, regardless of the industry they are in.

-Digital advertising has several formats but most often, each type’s characteristics overlap with another that marketers use multiple formats as complementary tools.
-However, with changing advertising trends, more types and forms of digital advertising are to be expected every now and then.
+Digital advertising has several formats, but most often, each type’s characteristics overlap with another that marketers use multiple formats as complementary tools.
+However, with changing advertising trends, more types and forms of digital advertising are expected now and then.

 Traditional advertising is a conventional marketing strategy to reach audiences using offline ads and other promotional methods.
 It comes in five categories: broadcast (radio, tv, etc.), direct mail (postcards, catalogs, etc.), telephone (messaging, telemarketing, etc.), outdoor (billboards, flyers, etc.), and print (newspapers, magazines, etc.).
 Although the methods have evolved through the years, traditional marketing is still grounded using the same things, the 4Ps’ – product, price, place, and promotions.

-Traditional marketing continues to be an effective method but it is very limited when it comes to customer interaction.
-It is a one-way street and there’s no way for the marketers to know if their ads are effective or if they were able to turn people to customers.
+Traditional marketing continues to be an effective method, but it is constrained to customer interaction.
+It is a one-way street, and there’s no way for the marketers to know if their ads are effective or if they were able to turn people to customers.
 It is also limited in terms of customization options as it is nearly impossible to target the audience and tailor the ads to a specific group.
-Results aren’t measured easily in traditional marketing, there are no tools to effectively change live campaigns and optimize the ads for better performance.
+Results aren’t measured easily in traditional marketing; there are no tools to effectively change live campaigns and optimize the ads for better performance.

 Digital advertising today is focused on target ad campaigns.
 It’s about precise ads to reach the right market.
 Marketers tailor and optimize their ads to hit their market wherever they are.
 With digital marketing, one post can go a long way and reach thousands of people.
-There are tools that allow marketers to check the effectiveness of their ad campaigns and measure their data in real-time.
+Some tools allow marketers to check their ad campaigns’ effectiveness and measure their data in real-time.

-A business can use either of the two or pair them together to further improve the effectiveness of their campaigns.
+A business can use either of the two or pair them together to improve their campaigns’ effectiveness further.